Kleen-Lab/ViSATUI/README.md

 Data format:
 Each block is saved in a .mat file (e.g. subject1_set1.mat) which contains information about the block, and the performance metrics above as the following variables:
-- `DurationsFixStimAns` contains the durations (in seconds, to microsecond decimal precision) of the Fixation, Stimulus, and Answer phases in seconds).
+- `DurationsFixStimAns` contains the durations (in seconds, to microsecond decimal precision) of the Fixation, Stimulus, and Answer phases, in seconds.
 It is a matrix of 3 columns and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that block)
 - `userAnswers` contains the specific answer image choice clicked by the subject for each trial (A=top left answer, B=top right, C=bottom left, D=bottom right).
 It is a vector of 1 column and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that block)

 ## Tips

 Here are a few tips to make the administration of the task as easy as possible:
-- Emphasize to the the subject beforehand that they must pick the answr that is most associated using their general knowledge about those objects, not the color, shape, texture, or other visual feature.
+- Emphasize to the the subject beforehand that they must pick the answer that is most[-]associated with the stimulus, using their general knowledge about those objects[ instead of their] color, shape, texture, or other visual features.
 - Behavioral timelocking with neural data amplifiers (for example, EEG experiments) can be done using a photodiode analog input.
-A photodiode option is available on the UI (checkbox at lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.
+A photodiode option is available on the UI (checkbox [located on the] lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.

+## Cite
+The scientific manuscript describing the ViSAT task is currently submitted; upon publication the direct citation will be listed here.

-## References
+### References
-Howard, D. (1992).
+[^1]: Howard, D. (1992).
 The Pyramids and Palm Trees Test: A Test of Semantic Access from Words and Pictures.
 Thames Valley Test Company.
-Moore et al. (2022).
+[^2]: Moore et al. (2022).
 A modified Camel and Cactus Test detects presymptomatic semantic impairment in genetic frontotemporal dementia within the GENFI cohort.
 Applied Neuropsychology.
-Adult, 29(1), 112–119.## Cite
+Adult, 29(1), 112–119.

-## Cite
-The scientific manuscript describing the ViSAT task is currently submitted; upon publication the direct citation will be listed here.